Xilinx/Vitis-Tutorials/Runtime_and_System_Optimization/Feature_Tutorials/02-using-multiple-cu/README.md

 For hardware emulation (`hw_emu`), the kernel code is compiled into a hardware model, which is run in a hardware simulator, while the rest of the system uses a C simulator.
 Building and running takes longer but provides a detailed, cycle-aware, view of kernel activity.
 This target is useful for testing the functionality of the logic that will run in the FPGA and for getting initial performance estimates.

->**NOTE:** For instructions on how to build the host software and hardware, refer to the [Building an Application](../Pathway3/BuildingAnApplication.md) lab.
+>**NOTE:** For instructions on how to build the host software and hardware, refer to the [Vitis Getting Started](https://github.com/Xilinx/Vitis-Tutorials/tree/master/Getting_Started) tutorial.

 ### Inspect the Host Code